Sony Xperia XZ1: Audio and Connectivity

 The Xperia XZ1 comes with a standard 3.5 mm audio jack for plugging in wired headphones.
 It also has improved LDAC, an audio coding technology developed by Sony, that enables the transmission of 24bit/96 kHz High-Resolution (Hi-Res) audio content over Bluetooth at up to 990 kbit/s, three times faster than conventional audio streaming codecs, to compatible audio devices.
 Other connectivity options include Bluetooth 5 with aptX and Low Energy, NFC, dual-band Wi-Fi a/b/g/n/ac with 2x2 MIMO antennas, Wi-Fi Direct, screen casting via Miracast, Google Cast, DLNA, GPS (with A-GPS), GLONASS, BeiDou and Galileo satellite positioning.
 Like most flagships today, the Xperia XZ1 has no FM radio support.

 Software

-The Sony Xperia XZ1 is the first smartphone to launch with Android 8.0 Oreo out of the box, along with Sony's famed minimalist approach to customizing its interface, Smart Stamina battery saving modes and multimedia apps.
+The Sony Xperia XZ1 was the first smartphone to launch with Android 8.0 Oreo out of the box.
+The version of Android shipped with the XZ1 adhered to Sony's customary minimalist approach to customizing its interface.
+The OS also included Smart Stamina battery saving modes and multimedia apps.